 Priscilla Papers, the journal of CBE International, serves as an academic instrument for furthering the mission of CBE, “to promote the biblical message that God calls women and men of all cultures, races, and classes to share authority equally in service and leadership in the home, church, and world.”
 Priscilla Papers publishes interdisciplinary, evangelical scholarship on topics related to a biblical view of gender equality and justice.
 Essential to an academic journal is a group of scholars who ably advise the editor.
 Priscilla Papers is pleased to have a fourteen-member Peer Review Team to serve this purpose.
 A brief summary of the three-level process follows:

-1. Articles are first evaluated by the editor, Jeff Miller, to ensure they are high-quality and support the nature and mission of the journal.
+1. Articles are first evaluated by the editor, Havilah Dharamraj (firstname.lastname@example.org), to ensure they are high-quality and support the nature and mission of the journal.
+Articles may also be reviewed by Jeff Miller, the assistant to the editor.

 2. Articles that meet with approval of the editor are then sent to a member of the Peer Review Team whose expertise encompasses the topic of the article.
 The reviewer has the responsibility of assessing an article’s quality as thoroughly researched and carefully argued.
 The reviewer accepts or rejects the article and gives advice for improvement when appropriate.
 It should be emphasized that our review process is confidential and double blind: the reviewer does not know who the author is and vice versa.